 Are you providing hazard pay for your team members?

 Our team members are the face of Walgreens, supporting customers, patients and communities across America, who are relying on us now more than ever.
-In further appreciation of the role our team members are playing during the COVID-19 pandemic, and for their ongoing commitment to customer care, we are awarding a one-time bonus for hourly workers in stores and distribution centers, beginning in late April for team members who are actively employed at that time.
-This will include all front end and pharmacy hourly team members, as well as hourly and salaried pharmacists.
+To assist team members with unexpected expenses incurred during the pandemic as they are doing everything they can to support customers, patients and communities across America, we are providing a one-time payment of $300 for full-time and $150 for part-time hourly team members working in our stores and distribution centers.
+This includes hourly and salaried pharmacists who are actively employed as of the date of the payment.
 You can find more details here.

 Why is Walgreens keeping its stores open, even in states that have declared a state of emergency?